getcarina/getcarina.com/_getting-started/2016-11-04-kubernetes-zero-to-hero.md

 EOL
 ```

+Let's look at each part of the file:

-You are creating a Service named `mysql` which, like the previous
-resources, has an `app` label which helps categorise what it is used for.
+* The service is named `mysql`, and like the previous resources, it has an `app` label that helps categorize its purpose.

-The `ports` section declares which ports this service listens on, in this
-case port 3306.
+* The `ports` section declares which ports this service listens on, in this case port 3306.

-The `selector` section declares which Pods traffic is routed to.
-You will
-notice that the Selector keys refer exactly to the Label keys previously
-defined on our Pods resource.
-This is the way services are associated with pods:
-the selector selects pods based on their labels.
+* The `selector` section declares the pods to which traffic is routed.
+Note that the selector keys refer exactly to the label keys previously defined in the `Deployment` resource.
+This is how services are associated with pods: the selector selects pods based on their labels.

-The `clusterIP: None` definition tells Kubernetes to not set up load balancing
-for this service or assign it a single IP.
-Instead, it does the bare minimum:
-sets up a DNS A record for each Pod which this Service resource represents.
+* The `clusterIP: None` definition tells Kubernetes not to set up load balancing for this service or assign it a single IP address.
+Instead, it sets up a DNS A record for each pod that this `Service` resource represents.

+Now you can create the Service resource:

 ```bash
 $ kubectl create -f mysql_service.yaml
 service "mysql" created
 ```

-To test it was created:
+To verify that the resource was created, run the following command:

 ```bash
 $ kubectl get services